Overview

 Sign an existing signature field:

-const form = await pdf.getForm();
+const form = pdf.getForm();

-const signatureField = form.getSignatureField("SignatureField1");
+const signatureField = form?.getSignatureField("SignatureField1");

 await pdf.sign({